-Pharmaceutical companies conduct clinical trials to test efficacy and safety and submit the results of these tests on applications to gain approval for use in Japan when manufacturing and selling these drugs in Social the country.
+Pharmaceutical companies conduct clinical trials to test efficacy and safety and submit the results of these tests on applications to gain approval for use in Japan when manufacturing and selling these drugs in the country.
 The efficacy and side effects of a drug may vary due to race and other such factors.
-That is why Japan must run Issues additional clinic trials after the ones carried out overseas are done.
+That is why Japan must run additional clinic trials after the ones carried out overseas are done.
 Some medications that have been approved overseas are not approved for use in Japan.
 Only a few patients have need for therapeutic drugs for rare diseases.
 Due to the costs and time required for development only for the country, Japan currently struggles with drug lag and drug loss.
-Pharmaceutical companies developing therapeutic drugs for rare diseases have been considering starting ventures in Japan based on a desire to deliver these medications to patients struggling with rare diseases in Japan.
-Japan requires general marketing managers, quality assurance managers, and safety control managers to manufacture and sell these pharmaceutical Examples products in Japan.
-In particular, the general marketing manager must be certified as a pharmacist, which limits the available of Support human resources.
-JAC has a proven track record in the healthcare domain for over 35 years introducing candidates in their fifties and sixties who have built a career at pharmaceutical manufactures in Japan to take on these three roles at both Japanese and foreign companies.
-We also support these companies in recruiting MR and back-office staff once the launch is set and become involved in all aspects of establishing the organisation.